 |Year||Age||Actual Wages||Average Wages||Index Factor||Indexed Wages After Cap||Highest 35 Years||Max Earnings|

-Step 2 - Use Your AIME to Calculate Your Primary Insurance Amount (PIA)
+Step 2: Calculate Your Primary Insurance Amount (PIA)

-Once you have calculated your Average Indexed Monthly Earnings (AIME), you plug that number into a formula to determine your Primary Insurance Amount, or PIA.
+Once you have calculated your average indexed monthly earnings (AIME), you'll plug that number into a formula to determine your primary insurance amount, or PIA.
 This formula is based on something called "bend points."

 Social Security Bend Points

-Bend points from the year you turn 62 are used to calculate your Social Security Retirement Benefits.
-The example in the table below uses 2015 bend points.
+Bend points from the year you turn 62 are used to calculate your Social Security retirement benefits.
+The example in the table below uses 2020 bend points.
 It works like this:

 - You total those three numbers.

-In the example in the table at the bottom of this page you can see how the AIME number (calculated in the previous step) was plugged into the bend point formula to calculate the PIA.
+In the example in the table below, you can see how the AIME calculated in the previous step was plugged into the bend point formula to calculate the PIA.